qualweb/core/README.md

 | QW-WCAG-T30          | [F4](https://www.w3.org/WAI/WCAG21/Techniques/failures/F4)                                                                                                              | Failure of Success Criterion 2.2.2 due to using text-decoration:blink without a mechanism to stop it in less than five seconds                       |
 | QW-WCAG-T31          | [F24](https://www.w3.org/WAI/WCAG21/Techniques/failures/F24)                                                                                                            | Failure of Success Criterion 1.4.3, 1.4.6 and 1.4.8 due to specifying foreground colors without specifying background colors or vice versa           |
 | QW-WCAG-T32          | [H48](https://www.w3.org/WAI/WCAG21/Techniques/html/H48)                                                                                                                | Using ol, ul and dl for lists or groups of links                                                                                                     |

+# Evaluation problems

+Sometimes, some webpages fail to evaluate, or the evaluation may take a really long time.
+Before creating an issue verify that:

+- The URL is correct, and it uses http or https, or www, or both;
+- The webpage exists;
+- If using https, that the certificate is valid;
+  - If you really want to evaluate the page with an invalid certificate, add "--ignore-certificate-errors" to the `args` in qualweb launch options.
+- The webpage loading is not blocked by a javascript dialog (e.g. alert or confirm dialog).
+  - In this cases, qualweb core can't evaluate the webpage because the loading phase is never finished and the only way to get an evaluation it's by using the qualweb chrome extension mentioned at the beginning.

 # License